z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 ```

 The -m option to zcc causes it to output a _map_ file.
 The map is a text file
-containing the addresses of all the symbols the compiler used in generating its
+containing the addresses of all the symbols the compiler encountered in generating its
 output.
 You can use it to find the location of main(), BiFrost, the tile
 buffers, etc., which can be useful when working with a disassembler, debugger or
 memory monitor.
 In this build, the first run of appmake uses the +glue target
-and (by implication) the map file to generate a single TAP file containing the C
+and (by implication) the map file to generate a single binary file containing the C
 program and the BiFrost*2 library.
 It _glues_ the two binary pieces together,
 filling the hole between them with zeroes.
 This negates the need for the BASIC
-loader we've used throughout the examples, which loads two piece of CODE.
+loader we've used throughout the examples, which loads two pieces of CODE.
 The
 second call to appmake takes this one large binary file and wraps a standard
 BASIC loader around it.